w3nch/CaptureTheFlag/BTLO/Log Analysis – Compromised WordPress.md

 Q3.
 The attacker tried to exploit a vulnerability in ‘Contact Form 7’.
 What CVE was the plugin vulnerable to?
 (Do some research!)
 (4 points)

 - [https://blog.wpsec.com/contact-form-7-vulnerability/](https://blog.wpsec.com/contact-form-7-vulnerability/)
+- CVE-2020-35489: Unrestricted File Upload Vulnerability
+- Now we know the vulnerability is in the upload we will search for upload

 Q4.
 What plugin was exploited to get access?
 (4 points)

-- CVE-2020-35489: Unrestricted File Upload Vulnerability
-- Now we know the vulnerability is in the upload we will search for upload
+-  Simple file list 4.2.2

 Q5.
 What is the name of the PHP web shell file?
 (3 points)